Hello! Who are you and what business did you start?

-Insofar as expertise and background, Fei and I met getting our MBAs at the University of Michigan Ross School of Business (GO BLUE!) and between that and my marketing and Fei’s supply-chain and new product development job, PLUS a DIY attitude, being able to exchange ideas and best practices with my brother — and a bit of luck too — we’ve been able to grow our business in a stepwise fashion.
+Insofar as expertise and background, Faye and I met getting our MBAs at the University of Michigan Ross School of Business (GO BLUE!) and between that and my marketing and Faye’s supply-chain and new product development job, PLUS a DIY attitude, being able to exchange ideas and best practices with my brother — and a bit of luck too — we’ve been able to grow our business in a stepwise fashion.

 Take us through the process of designing, prototyping, and manufacturing your first product.

 We source our products primarily from China, via a network of trusted global manufacturers in Asia (China/Hong Kong, Taiwan, South Korea) that we’ve vetted, and some that we’ve also visited in person.
-Fei grew up in China and has over 10+ years of experience working with OEM/ODM suppliers on sourcing and new product development via her day job, so finding a high-quality manufacturer wasn’t too difficult for us.
+Faye grew up in China and has over 10+ years of experience working with OEM/ODM suppliers on sourcing and new product development via her day job, so finding a high-quality manufacturer wasn’t too difficult for us.
 Day-to-day we spend most of our energy ensuring that they meet the highest quality standards of production and are able to source ingredients that are all-natural, sustainable, organic, and have all required certifications from recognized international organizations.